 A relatively robust, vigorous vine (which explains its popularity with viticulturists), Sauvignon adapts readily to all kinds of growing environments.
 Because it ripens early, it can be grown in relatively cool climates – its Loire homeland being the most obvious example – while its naturally high acidity allows it to retain a level of freshness even in warmer areas.
 However, to achieve the true, forward 'zing' that best characterizes Sauvignon Blanc wine, a cooler terroir is needed, ideally with persistent bright sunshine and a dry harvest period.

 Strange as it may seem, bright, green Sauvignon Blanc has much in common with dark-skinned Cabernet Sauvignon, and not just in the name and region of origin.
 The bell pepper and asparagus flavors detectable in wines of both types are down to the methoxypyrazine flavor compounds in both varieties.
 Also, they are both vigorous growers that produce generous yields and are inclined to produce overly dense canopies in cooler climates.
 The two varieties are, in fact, genetically related; Sauvignon became the 'parent' to Cabernet Sauvignon after a natural crossing with Cabernet Franc in an 18th Century Bordeaux vineyard.
 Both parent and offspring have now become two of the most widely planted vine varieties in the world.

 Synonyms include: Fumé Blanc, Sauvignon Bianco, Muskat-Silvaner, Muskat-Sylvaner.

 Food matches include:

 Europe: Sainte-Maure de Touraine goats’ cheese with rocket salad; grilled shrimps (gambas a la plancha)

-Americas: Waldorf salad; Peruvian ceviche (citrus cooked fish)
+Americas: Waldorf salad; Peruvian ceviche (citrus-cured fish)